allegroai/clearml-docs/docs/webapp/webapp_project_overview.md

 In the WebApp, you can navigate through a project's experiments and models by using the [experiments table](webapp_exp_table.md) and the [models table](webapp_model_table.md).
-Additionally, to make organization easier, every project has an editable markdown file in its **OVERVIEW** tab.
+Additionally, to make organization easier, every project has an editable markdown file in its **OVERVIEW** tab where a project can be described.
 The project overview is a sort of scratchpad where you can write and share reports, reference specific experiments or models, connect to project management tickets from external services, and anything else related to a specific project.

 ![image](../img/gif/webapp_metric_snapshot.gif)

+## Creating an overview

+When creating a new project in the WebApp, in the popup that appears when clicking **+ CREATE NEW PROJECT**, there is an option to insert a `Description` field, which will be sent to the **OVERVIEW** tab.
+The description later edited from the **OVERVIEW** tab.

+To create an overview for an already existing project, go the project's **OVERVIEW** tab and click **ADD PROJECT OVERVIEW**.

 ## Metric snapshot